Jane Duncan: Biography

 As a young 'widow', Duncan then returned to Scotland, to Jemimaville, near "The Colony", in 1958, to live with her uncle George, at Rose Cottage, where she wrote her later novels.
 She bought up the nearby ruined old store and the ruined church, as well as taking on Rose Cottage, eventually, and worked in the Cromarty 'Friendly Shop' (named Achcraggan in her books).

-Her brother Jock Cameron and his children Seonaid, Neil, Donald and Ian lived in rural Aberdeenshire and Duncan visited them there.
-The youngest Ian had learning difficulties and Duncan helped the family accept him as well as assisting financially, so that her sister-in-law could keep all the children together and pay for help with housework.
-Duncan later wrote about the Camerons (including a character based on Ian) in her children's books.
+Her brother Jock Cameron and his children Seonaid, Neil, Donald and Iain lived in rural Aberdeenshire and Duncan visited them there.
+The youngest Iain had learning difficulties and Duncan helped the family accept him as well as assisting financially, so that her sister-in-law could keep all the children together and pay for help with housework.
+Duncan later wrote about the Camerons (including a character based on Iain) in her children's books.

 Duncan died in Jemimaville of a heart attack, on 20 October 1976, shortly after finishing her final novel, and is buried in Kirkmichael cemetery, with the inscription with her real name in parentheses: "In memory of Jane Duncan (Elizabeth Jane Cameron).
 Author.
 Died October 1976.
 Age 66."
 The Scotsman ran an article feature on Duncan after her death, in which her niece, Seonaid, noted that despite feeling 'a bit in awe of her', when writers such as Ian Grimble and Eric Linklater visited, had found in her aunt a real life confidante.
-Her nephew, Iain, recalled that their 'Auntie Bet' was ' a really clever woman" and'Very strong.
+Her nephew, Neil, recalled that their 'Auntie Bet' was ' a really clever woman" and'Very strong.
 She was very pro women and pro women fighting as equals in a man's world.
 A pretty indomitable character.
 If she got patronised, she would really go for people.The Kirkmichael Trust now sells a booklet about her organised with Millrace Books, with an appreciation by Dr. Fiona Thomson of Leeds Trinity University, and organises tours for visitors.